retrosnob/retrosnob.github.io/pythonbook.md

 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.
 # More about strings
 ## String functions
 You have seen some functions that are built-in to Python, e.g. len, int, input, print.
+We refer to these as **built-in functions**.
 There are also functions just for strings.
 We refer to these as string functions.

 This program asks the user for their name and then prints it in capital (upper case) letters: